-3 Copy Apache-specific files.
+- Copy Apache-specific files.
 Whether or not you are running an Extended API (EAPI) version of the Apache Web server determines which libraries you need to copy from the \$JAGUAR/lib or devlib directory to the location the Web server normally searches for files.
 To determine which version of the Apache Web server is running, enter the httpd -V command.
-If the output from this command contains "-D EAPI," you have an EAPI version of Apache and must copy and use the appropriate files:
+If the output from this command contains "-D EAPI," you have an EAPI version of Apache and must copy and use the appropriate files: - Files required for EAPI versions of the Apache Web server: